its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/CODE_CONVENTIONS.md

 There are several helper functions in `insight-brain-frontend/src/test/frontend/SpecUtil.js` to help you with writing unit tests for React components.
 Here are some of the most common:

 - `render` wrapper for React Testing Library API that configures Redux Store and Jasmine matchers.
-- `axiosMockerGenerator` can be used to mock Axios HTTP requests (get / post / put / delete)
+- `axiosMockAdapter` can be used to mock Axios HTTP requests (get / post / put / delete)

 ### Mocking Rejected Promises